markodurasinovic/OnlinePaymentService/README.md

-# NB: This project was developed as a part of a coursework assessment for the University of Sussex final year module, Web Applications and Services.
+# NB: This project was developed as a part of a coursework assessment for the University of Sussex final year module, Web Applications and Services (2020).
 This implementation was awarded a 100% grade.
 I have made this implementation publically available on 31/01/2020 as a learning resource.

 # An Online Payment Service
 ## 1. Introduction